gardenia22/nanshu.wang/content/蘅芜/how_to_write_shortest_code_with_python.md

 ## Use subn() instead of sub()

-subn() return 2 arguments, first is the modified string and second is the times of modification.
+subn() return 2 arguments: first one is the modified string and second one is the times of modification.
 Then this solution becomes:

     def MatchingParentheses(p):
         # d function deletes adjacent matching parentheses and whitespace